Local Government in Australia is based on the principle of

 government elections are usually held every four years on the second Saturday in

 September.
-The next local government election is due September 2020.
+The next local government election will be held on Saturday 4 September 2021.

 Lane Cove Council